HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-This block of code defines a set of CSS variables using the `:root` pseudo-class, which applies globally across the document.
-The variables are assigned specific color values, making it easier to maintain and update the color scheme of your project.
-For instance, you can change the primary color throughout your styles by updating the variable here.
+At the top of the `styles.css` file, you'll see the `:root` selector.
+This is where CSS variables are defined.
+These variables store color values that are used throughout the styles.
+Each variable is prefixed with `--`, and you can use these variables later in your CSS by referring to them with `var(--variable-name)`.

 ##